HL7EE/ig-ee-base/input/pagecontent/download.md

 - [full-ig.zip](full-ig.zip) is an archive of the current Implementation Guide.

 ### Official download
-Please find release package for download on the official [Download page](https://fhir.ee/packages).
+Please find history of the release packages on the official [Download page](https://fhir.ee/history.html).

 ### Source
 You can download the source code of Implementation Guide from [Github](https://github.com/HL7EE/ig-ee-base).